xython-monitoring/xython/README.md

 ##### using the APT repository

+xython has repository for Debian bullseye and bookworm, Ubuntu jammy(22.04) and noble(24.04)

 First you need to add xython repository
 Add in /etc/apt/sources.list.d/xython.list
 > deb `https://www.xython.fr/mirror/bookworm` /

-For bullseye simply replace bookworm by bullseye in the URL.
+For bullseye/jammy/noble simply replace bookworm by their name in the URL.

 And add the GPG key from <https://www.xython.fr/pgp-key.public> with:
 > apt-get install gnupg